SECTION 9040 - EROSION AND SEDIMENT CONTROL

 1. Install according to the manufacturer's recommendations.

-2. When specified, provide an RECP under the check dam, installed according to the manufacturer’s recommendations.
+2. When specified in the contract documents, provide an RECP under the check dam, installed according to the manufacturer’s recommendations.

 C. Rock Check Dam: Construct according to Figure 9040.107.